-- Take the above listed steps for personal safety and remain in place until tremors have ceased. - When shaking stops relocate occupants to a designated "Safe Area" or buildings core. - Conduct a search and check for injuries; report damage and injuries to property management. - Administer first aid as needed, only if trained to do so. - Stairwell wardens check condition of stairwells should evacuation be necessary. - Prepare to shelter-in-place, relocate, or evacuate as necessary or directed.
+- Take the above listed steps for personal safety and remain in place until tremors have ceased. - When shaking stops relocate occupants to a designated "Safe Area" or buildings core. - When safe, conduct a search and check for injuries; report damage and injuries to property management or call 911 if appropriate. - Administer first aid as needed, only if trained to do so. - Stairwell wardens check condition of stairwells should evacuation be necessary. - Prepare to shelter-in-place, relocate, or evacuate as necessary or directed.